 How much does it cost for treatment at BSO Drug Court?

-The cost of treatment is based on a sliding scale based on family size, family income, and number of dependents.
+- The cost of treatment is based on a sliding scale based on family size, income and the number of dependents.
 Participants will be required to submit documentation of income and dependents to determine their appropriate fee level.

 Can I submit a drug test at BSO Drug Court if I am not a participant?

-No. You must be a participant of BSO Drug Court in order to submit a drug test.
+- No, you must be a participant in BSO Drug Court to submit a drug test at our facility.

 I am homeless.
 Can BSO Drug Court assist me with a place to stay?

 - Yes, BSO Drug Court offers transitional housing for those participating in their program.

 IF YOU ARE DEAF OR HARD OF HEARING, YOU ARE ENTITLED TO INTERPRETER SERVICES AT NO COST TO YOU.
 PLEASE INFORM STAFF OF THE TYPE OF AUXILIARY AID OR SERVICE YOU NEED.
 IN ADDITION, SERVICES MAY BE ACCESSED THROUGH FLORIDA RELAY by dialing 7-1-1 or calling toll free: 1-800-955-8770 (Voice), 1-800-955-8771 (TTY), 1-877-955-8773 (Spanish), 1-877-955-8707 (French Creole).